Arunava-K/Bocchi-On-VSCode/README.md

 # Bocchi-On-VSCode
-An simple extension which puts a clickable bocchi in your VS code window
+A simple extension which puts a clickable bocchi in your VS code window